dhafen21/CapstoneRepo/README.md

 `rosrun imu_filter_madgwick imu_filter`
 6. Start the PID loop by opening a separate tab in the terminal, sourcing the files then running `rosrun beginner_tutorials listener.py`
+7. Open the connection to the arduinos by opening a newe tab in the terminal, sourcing the code, then running `rosrun rosserial_arduino serial_node.py`
+8. Lastly, run the node that allows for communication from the user by opening a new tab in the terminal, sourcing the code, then running `rosrun beginner_tutorials talker`